 14.1.1 This chapter of the Environmental Impact Assessment Report (EIAR) considers the traffic and transportation impacts of the Proposed Development.
 It considers the existing traffic conditions, the additional traffic generated by the Proposed Development and the impact on the surrounding highway network.
-A full description of the existing Site is presented in Chapter 4: Existing Site and Conditions of this EIAR, while details of the Proposed Development of this EIAR.
+A full description of the existing Site is presented in Chapter 4: Existing Site and Conditions of this EIAR, while details of the Proposed Development scheme are presented in Chapter 5: The Proposed Development of this EIAR.